-- be overly-affectionate towards strangers or people they haven't known for very long - lack confidence or become wary or anxious - not appear to have a close relationship with their parent, e.g. when being taken to or collected from nursery etc. - be aggressive or nasty towards other children and animals.
+- be overly affectionate towards strangers or people they have not known for very long - lack confidence or become wary or anxious - not appear to have a close relationship with their parents, e.g. when being taken to or collected from nursery etc. - be aggressive or nasty towards other children and animals.